 The purposes of the nursing program are to:

-- Foster the development of safe, clinical decision making and critical thinking skills relevant to evidence based nursing practice and quality improvement.
+- Foster the development of safe, clinical decision-making and critical thinking skills relevant to evidence-based nursing practice and quality improvement; and

 Upon successful completion of the program in nursing the graduate will:

-- Design/manage a plan of care based on the nursing process to provide safe, quality patient centered care.
+- Manage a plan of care based on the nursing process to provide safe, quality patient-centered care;

-- Evaluate research in nursing and the related disciplines for its applicability to nursing theory and evidenced based practice.
+- Evaluate research in nursing and the related disciplines for its applicability to nursing theory and evidence-based practice;

-- Formulate strategies for continuous quality improvement of health care delivery and advancement of professional nursing as a practice discipline.
+- Formulate strategies for continuous quality improvement of health care delivery and advancement of professional nursing as a practice discipline; and

 - Promote accessible, comprehensive, cost effective, quality patient centered care to diverse populations across the lifespan.